ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 GitHub
 ------

-Youc an install the latest release from the `pygeometry`_ repo on GitHub:
+You can install the latest release from the `pygeometry`_ repository on GitHub:

    .. code:: bash